Cost of Living in Kentucky

 Whether you’re commuting to work or making an annual pilgrimage to see the University of Kentucky’s Wildcats play, transportation costs can add up.
 What’s more, these figures will change depending on the size of your household.

-Here’s a breakdown of transportation costs in Kentucky, according to MIT’s Living Wage Calculator for 2022.
+Here’s a breakdown of transportation costs in Kentucky, according to the most recent data from MIT’s Living Wage Calculator.

 Family Makeup